 Another work that is nearly as famous is The Last Supper, a scene Leonardo was commissioned for in the refectory of the convent of Santa Maria delle Grazie.

-- Leonardo loved colourful clothing.
-Rather than the sterotypical artist’s black, he delighted especially in rose and pink coloured clothing.
+- Leonardo loved colorful clothing.
+Rather than the stereotypical artist’s black, he delighted especially in rose and pink colored clothing.

 - Although he designed war machines and strategies for his employers, Leonardo was vegetarian, wishing to avoid the suffering of others.
 He thought of his designs as being deterrents rather than encouragement to further war.